Drayton, Norfolk

 The Quick Verdict

 Drayton sits four miles northwest of Norwich city centre, bridging the gap between suburban Hellesdon and rural Taverham.
-What sets Drayton apart is its retained village identity – a proper village centre around the church, The Red Lion pub, and a handful of local shops, surrounded by a mix of residential streets that feel genuinely suburban rather than estate-like.
-The River Wensum forms the village’s northern boundary, providing stunning valley views and riverside walks that feel miles from anywhere.
+What sets Drayton apart is its retained village identity, a proper village centre around the church, The Red Lion pub, and a handful of local shops, surrounded by a mix of residential streets that feel suburban rather than estate-like.
+The River Wensum forms the village’s northern boundary, providing impressive valley views and riverside walks that feel miles from anywhere.
 The NDR (Broadland Northway) junction is just minutes away, and Norwich International Airport is a short hop north, making Drayton particularly convenient for frequent flyers and commuters heading to the northern business parks.
 It’s an honest, unpretentious village that delivers solid family living at reasonable prices.

 What Are Property Prices Like in Drayton?

-Drayton offers a comfortable middle ground in Norwich’s property market – more affordable than premium suburbs like Thorpe St Andrew or Eaton, but with better character and green space than some of the closer-in options.
-The housing stock spans several decades, from attractive period properties in the old village centre to 1960s–80s semi-detached and detached homes on established residential streets, plus more recent infill developments.
+Drayton offers a comfortable middle ground in Norwich’s property market, more affordable than premium suburbs like Thorpe St Andrew or Eaton, but with better character and green space than some of the closer-in options.
+The housing stock spans several decades, from attractive period properties in the old village centre to 1960s-80s semi-detached and detached homes on established residential streets, plus more recent infill developments.

 The most characterful properties are found around School Road and the old village core, where flint cottages and Victorian houses sit alongside the medieval church.
 Modern developments on the edges of the village provide newer homes with contemporary specifications.
 Bungalows are well-represented, particularly along Drayton High Road, catering to the area’s established retired population.